renganathc/deals-on-wheels/README.md

 - 🚘 Browse used cars with detailed specifications
 - 🎛️ Multi-parameter filtering
 - 📄 Dedicated vehicle detail pages
-- 🛒 Checkout-style booking flow (simulated)
+- 🛒 Checkout-style booking flow
 - 🔗 RESTful backend with MongoDB
 - 📦 Clear separation of frontend and backend